 In April 2003, American reached agreements (the Labor Agreements) with its three major unions - the Allied Pilots Association (the APA) which represents American's pilots, the Transport Workers Union of America (AFL-CIO) (the TWU), which represents seven different employee groups, and the Association of Professional Flight Attendants (the APFA), which represents American's flight attendants.
 The Labor Agreements substantially moderated the labor costs associated with the employees represented by the unions.
 In conjunction with the Labor Agreements, American also implemented various changes in the pay plans and benefits for non-unionized personnel, including officers and other management (the Management Reductions).
 While the Labor Agreements do not become amendable until 2008, they do allow the parties to begin contract discussions in or after 2006.
 In 2006, American and the APA commenced negotiations under the RLA.
-Also in 2006, American and the TWU commenced negotiations with respect only to dispatchers, one of the seven groups at American represented by the TWU.
-In January 2007, American and the TWU announced that in November 2007 they would commence negotiations under the RLA with respect to TWU employees in addition to dispatchers.
+Also in 2006, American and the TWU commenced negotiations under the RLA.
+Also in 2007, American and the TWU announced that in November 2007 they would commence negotiations under the RLA with respect to TWU employees in addition to dispatchers.
 The negotiations between American and the pilots and dispatchers are still in their early stages.